lxzan/gws/README.md

 #### Highlight

-- zero dependency, no channel but event driven
+- zero dependency, not use channel but event driven
 - zero extra goroutine to manage connection
 - zero error to read/write operation, errors have been handled appropriately
 - built-in concurrent_map implementation